 I first came to Ethiopia to study the human impact of large-scale land expropriations for foreign agribusinesses.
 I had volunteered for an NGO in Oakland that had published reports about the federal government expropriating large tracts of land and giving it to foreign investors.
 In one egregious example, the federal government granted an Indian floriculture company three hundred thousand hectares of land in Gambela, destroying local livelihoods.
 When I arrived in Ethiopia, a young, excited bureaucrat at the Ethiopian Agricultural Investment Land Administration Agency told me they had halted their program in response to bad press coverage and NGO reports of human rights abuses, like those put out by the organization I’d worked with in Oakland.
 After further poking around, I was told in not-too-subtle terms that I shouldn’t be looking into these land deals at all.
 My hand was forced, and I had to drop the project.

-I wasn’t sure where my research would turn until one afternoon my taxi stopped at the only traffic light in the city, at Meskel Square, a massive plaza facing sweeping stadium steps.
+I wasn’t sure where my research would turn until one afternoon my taxi stopped at one of the few traffic lights in the city, at Meskel Square, a massive plaza facing sweeping stadium steps.
 Behind the steps was a billboard advertising Ethiopian Airlines’ new fleet that produced up to 15 percent fewer carbon emissions.
 In a country with negligible carbon output compared to those in the global North, and with so few Ethiopian citizens flying the national airline anyway, what was the intended audience for this ad?
 Who were the Ethiopians engaged in this discourse?

 British friends of mine recommended I set up in the local co-working space, which was also the office of blueMoon, a sustainable agribusiness incubator in Addis.
 Although a chic standing bar-only café stood at the first floor of the glass mid-rise, traditional coffee is made on coals in the middle of the office floor, fanned occasionally to keep the pot boiling.
 In every other respect, the office sports the hallmarks of international startup culture: brightly colored sectional furniture and wall decals that say disrupt.
 The founder of blueMoon, Eleni Zaude Gabre-Madhin, received her PhD in applied economics at Stanford, and she adopted much of the ethos of Silicon Valley.
 At blueMoon, techie dogma transfers via reality television versions of American entrepreneurship: the next generation of Ethiopian change-makers begins each day at the incubator with a mandatory episode of Shark Tank.